aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 	Yes.
 The Person Dataset is entirely about people (contacts) belonging to various companies.

 11. **Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (e.g. websites)?**
-    	No. The data was not collected directly from the individuals, rather it was collected from Data Union as well as third party and public sources by scraping the web.
+    	No. The data was not collected directly from the individuals, rather it was collected from Data Union as well as third party and public sources by scraping the web.[11]

 13. **Were the individuals in question notified about the data collection?** If so, please describe (or show with screenshots or other information) how notice was provided, and provide a link or other access point to, or otherwise reproduce, the exact language of the notification itself.

 	Yes.
-Data Union has a signed a services subscription agreement with PDL.
+Data Union has a signed a [services subscription agreement](https://privacy.peopledatalabs.com/policies?name=privacy-center) with PDL.
 One of the terms and conditions of this agreement states that Data Union will provide necessary notices to any individual who's data is being collected and shared with PDL.

 14. **Did the individuals in question consent to the collection and use of their data?** If so, please describe (or show with screenshots or other information) how consent was requested and provided, and provide a link or other access point to, or otherwise reproduce, the exact language to which the individuals consented.

 	Yes.
-Data Union has a signed a services subscription agreement with PDL.
+Data Union has a signed a [services subscription agreement](https://privacy.peopledatalabs.com/policies?name=privacy-center) with PDL.
 Following are the relevant terms and conditions of the agreement:
 	1. The data they're sharing with PDL has been collected, processed, and provided to us in accordance with all applicable U.S. and international laws, including any applicable data protection legislation, and the customer's privacy policy

 	2. They've obtained any required consents concerning the collection, use, processing, transfer, and disclosure from the individuals whose data they're sharing with PDL.